 3.3.
-The description of the social, environmental and economic baseline characteristics and the predicted future baseline can be found in the LDF Scoping Report, and the addendum.
+The description of the social, environmental and economic baseline characteristics and the predicted future baseline can be found in the LDF Scoping Report.
 The most up to date baseline situation can be found in the LDF Annual Monitoring Report, which includes an annual update of the LDF Scoping Report baseline data set.